ros-o/ros-o/README.md

 This project is a volunteer effort and no fixed set of target platforms is defined as requirements will change in the future.
 When adding new patches we encourage to keep compatibility with prior versions of upstream dependencies.
 As most compatibility patches rework only marginal aspects of the code base this is mostly feasible.

+# How To Run It

+There is more than one way to build and use ROS-O for newer systems.
+The most prominent online resource is https://ros.packages.techfak.net/, which provides provides a deb repository for newer Ubuntu systems.
+These packages **are compatible with the ROS2 packages available from https://packages.ros.org**.

+An advanced project to build ROS-O packages for various Debian-based distributions is the [ros-o-builder](https://github.com/v4hn/ros-o-builder/).
+These packages are explicitly built on Debian-maintained ROS packages to facilitate further work in packaging ROS-O officially in Debian.
+However, this means they are not compatible with external pre-built ROS2 packages.

+More ways to build ROS-O packages are discussed [in this discussion thread](https://github.com/ros-o/ros-o/discussions/4).

 # 10-minutes What's-This-All-About at ROSCon 2022